 The ruins of Tulum were absolutely stunning, and so worth the short drive.
 Located inside of the stunning Tulum National Park, admission is only $10 USD, and parking was another $5.
 I don’t recommend buying one of the guided tours or packages, because not only are they very expensive, you can have more freedom walking about on your own, plus you get to stay in the park as long as you’d like if you don’t pay for a guided tour (which is roughly $1,000 pesos).
+If you do pay for a guided tour, they lead you out of the park at the end.

 Location: Tulum National Park